 Nigeria crisis

+When their town was attacked by insurgents, these women fled through the bush.
 Terrified, they headed west and eventually made it across the Cameroonian border.
 But not all of their group made it.
 Many were swept away by dangerous rivers or killed by harsh conditions en route.

 Shelter